 Ethnic studies is an undergraduate multicultural and interdisciplinary program that offers a broad and intense course of study of the various ethnic groups in the United States.
 When taking courses in the ethnic studies program, students are encouraged to develop concepts and theories that help to clarify attitudes about people of other cultures.
 Through understanding and appreciating others’ cultures, students can gain an understanding of the multiple realities of our complex and culturally diverse society.

-Students who choose the ethnic studies minor will take courses and participate in activities which emphasize the interpretation and understanding of the cultural experiences of ethnic groups in America, as well as focus on significant issues and challenges related to cultural diversity and human understanding.
+Students take courses and participate in activities that emphasize the interpretation and understanding of the cultural experiences of ethnic groups in America, as well as focus on significant issues and challenges related to cultural diversity and human understanding.
 As a result, students will be better prepared to be good workers, neighbors, community members, and family members in our increasingly multicultural society.

 The ethnic studies curriculum is interdisciplinary because the study of ethnic groups cannot be confined to one discipline or perspective.
 Different perspectives through different disciplines add to greater human understanding.

-The ethnic studies minor involves a minimum of 18 credit hours.
+The ethnic studies minor involves a minimum of 18 credits.
 Students are required to complete three core classes: